 What are your fees?

-Please contact me to discuss fees.
+My standard fee is $155 for a 50-minute individual session or $195 for a 50-minute couples session.
 I offer a sliding scale to students and those with limited financial means.

 Do you accept insurance?